Nissan Micra (2017-2022) Review

 That means it now looks attractive and modern, with a lot of styling cues borrowed from the brand's hugely successful SUVs like the Qashqai.
 The large set of clear dials are simple to take in with a glance, and (on Acenta trim and upwards) the Micra has a touchscreen infotainment system integrated neatly into the centre of dashboard.

-Only the N-Sport model gets an armrest, and you can't fit lumbar support, but the standard chairs are grippy and supportive, and we can't imagine having too many complaints, even after spending a few hours driving.
+Only the N-Sport model gets an armrest, and you don't get lumbar support, but the standard chairs are grippy and supportive, and we can't imagine having too many complaints, even after spending a few hours driving.

-One word of warning though, the swoopy rear doors and thick window pillars conspire to make rear visibility pretty poor.
-You'll want to add those rear parking sensors if you're buying a trim where they're not standard.
+One word of warning, though: the swoopy rear doors and thick window pillars conspire to make rear visibility pretty poor.
+You'll want to find an example with rear parking sensors: these weren't standard on lower-end trims.

 Yet just when things were starting to look really rosy, Nissan brings you back down to earth with a bang.
-We praised the nice materials in the Nissan Micra’s cabin, but only the most expensive Tekna models gives you a soft leather finish for the steering wheel, gear knob and handbrake (and they still have manual winding rear windows).
+We praised the nice materials in the Nissan Micra’s cabin, but only the most expensive Tekna models give you a soft leather finish for the steering wheel, gear knob and handbrake (and they still have manually winding rear windows).

-You will touch these three areas every single time you go for a drive, so it would be nice if they weren’t hard plastic and rubber.
-It cheapens the whole experience of sitting in the cabin, especially when almost all of its competitors offer this on mid-range versions.
+You will touch these three areas every single time you go for a drive, so it would be nice if they weren’t made of hard plastic and rubber.
+It cheapens the whole experience of sitting in the cabin, especially when almost all competitors offer this on mid-range versions.

 If you like staying connected behind the wheel, then avoid the Visia+ trim.
 It comes with a tinny two-speaker stereo, Bluetooth and a USB port, but not much else, and is good for little more than tuning into local radio.

-On top spec models, you get a TomTom-based nav that's less intuitive than just using your phone, and a BOSE stereo that includes speakers built into the driver's headrest to create a convincing surround sound.
+On top spec models, you get a TomTom-based nav that's less intuitive than just using your phone, and a BOSE stereo that includes speakers built into the driver's headrest to create a convincing surround-sound effect.

 Roominess inside the Nissan Micra is a classic tale of two halves; generous up front, but decidedly mean in the rear.

-The glovebox is really deep (Nissan reckons it'll carry ten litres worth), and there are nice touches like the big tray in front of the gearstick that is wide enough for a modern smartphone, and illuminated by LEDs at night.
+The glovebox is really deep (Nissan reckons it'll carry ten litres worth of stuff), and there are nice touches like the big tray in front of the gearstick that is wide enough for a modern smartphone, and illuminated by LEDs at night.

 If you often need to carry more than one adult, the lack of room will be a major issue, but with three seats fitted with ISOFIX anchors (two in the back, one in the front) at least the Micra is quite good for carrying kids.

-Trouble is, the mounting points are hidden far back in the seat base, and the rear doors are quite narrow, so it can be a wrestling match to get a bulky rear-facing seat manoeuvred into place and securely tightened.
+Trouble is, the mounting points are hidden far back in the seat base, and the rear doors are quite narrow, so it can be a bit of a wrestling match to get a bulky rear-facing seat manoeuvred into place and securely tightened.

 The boot is also a disappointment.
 While it can fit a reasonable amount (300 litres is average for the class) it has a high loading lip to heave stuff over, and you don't get an adjustable floor to minimise the drop in height.